ash-project/ash/documentation/topics/contexts_and_domains.md

 Things missing to make this work well:

 - Define the ecto schema as a separate module (prerequisite for hidden attributes)
-- "hidden" attributes - attributes that are defined on the schema but not the ash struct
+- "hidden" attributes - attributes that are defined on the schema but not the Ash struct
 - ability to filter on hidden fields in certain places (haven't determined where this needs to happen)
 - ability to add a "base_filter" that can leverage hidden attributes